Last Updated on September 1, 2022

 This tent offers every basic feature that a wildland firefighter would expect from a tent.
 For instance, the ease of setup and takedown.
 Substantial inside for staying at least three persons.
 However, if you plan to keep all those protective equipment and clothing inside, consider staying two persons at a time.

-The poles, stakes are quite good in quality, and overall, this tent can tackle windy conditions.
-The rainfly is good enough to keep the tent dry inside during rainfall.
+The poles and stakes are quite good in quality, and overall, this tent can tackle windy conditions.
+The rain fly is made of excellent quality material and is good enough to keep the tent dry inside during rainfall.

-All in all, this KAZOO 4-person tent is something you should buy only if lightweightness is the prime concern for you.
+All in all, this KAZOO tent is something you should buy only if lightweight is the prime concern for you.
 Otherwise, you have some better options than this, like my top pick CAMPROS 9-10 person tent or Coleman Sundome tent.

 3. Coleman Sundome Tent